kilip/kilip/README.md

 )

-// ShowToTheWorld print to the world about me func ShowToTheWorld(aboutMe earth.Programmer){
+// ShowToTheWorld print to the world about me func PrintToTheWorld(aboutMe earth.Programmer){
 	fmt.Printf("Hello World: %+v", aboutMe)
 }

-// main show to the world about me func main (){
+// main will make about me appears to the world func main (){
     aboutMe := earth.Geek{
         Name: "Anthonius",